 Again it’s cake batter ice cream, enough said!
 Seriously though I have such a large affinity for cake batter, I am the one who still loves to lick the beaters.

-The first time I tried this Cold Stone Creamery Cake Batter ice cream, was almost magical.
-One thing I knew without a doubt when I tried this ice cream for the first time, was that the cake mix was used Duncan Hines Butter Recipe cake mix.
-This recipe will not taste right if you use another type of cake batter.
+The first time I tried this Cold Stone Creamery Cake Batter ice cream was almost magical.
+One thing I knew without a doubt when I tried this ice cream for the first time, was which cake mix was used – Duncan Hines Butter Recipe cake mix.
+This recipe will not taste right if you use another type of cake batter like yellow cake mix.
 Usually, I don’t recommend specific brands, but here I do.

 Making Cold Stone Creamery Cake Batter Ice Cream